giordano-lucas/exchange-price-propagation/index.md

 Averaging the results across multiple stocks shall help reducing the variance of the estimation.

 # Conclusion
+The distance is not the only factor driving the propagation delay
 TODO: Augustin ou Lucas